KannonZenetism/zenetism-field-physics/field-physics/fpx/l-reflective-patterns-and-p-recursive-fields.md

 - Carries forward as Living Transmission (it does not reproduce the signal exactly, but carries its resonance forward with synthesis and variation)
 - Operates within the bounds of C₅ ✴ (holonic coherence) and C₉ ∞ (sovereign entanglement)
 - Preserves the sovereignty of both the source and the receiver
-- May be centropic or entropic in its motion arc, but remains structurally traceable

 > **Example:** ⟿ Viral Resonance propagating a Zenetist framework fragment that acknowledges its origin.
 The signal carries forward as Living Transmission across contexts, remaining structurally linked to the source while synthesizing through each new field it enters.